ksnt/Play-with-Mesa-Library/README.md

 [Tutorial](http://mesa.readthedocs.io/en/latest/tutorials/intro_tutorial.html)
 [Presentation at PyData DC 2016 by One of The Author Jackie Kazil](https://www.youtube.com/watch?v=bjjoHji8KUQ)

-### The books below might be useful to learn MAS and ABM.
+### The books below would be useful to learn MAS and ABM.

+Epstein, J. M., & Axtell, R. (1996).
+Growing artificial societies: social science from the bottom up.
+Brookings Institution Press.
 Axelrod, R. M. (1997).
 The complexity of cooperation: Agent-based models of competition and collaboration.
 Princeton University Press.
 Cederman, L. E. (1997).
 Emergent actors in world politics: how states and nations develop and dissolve.
 Princeton University Press.
 Squazzoni, F. (2012).
 Agent-based computational sociology.
 John Wiley & Sons.
+Jones, O., Maillardet, R., & Robinson, A. (2014).
+Introduction to scientific programming and simulation using R. CRC Press.